How To Articles

 Instead of running a transaction (which charges a card), you will use invoices:

-- Set up your inventory to create the memberships and/or items students will purchase.
+- Set up your inventory to add the items students will purchase.

-- Use the Invoices Dashboard to keep track of invoices.
+- Use the Finances page to keep track of invoices.